|

 Support for the Braillo 300 and Braillo 300 S2 printers was extended,

-of lines per page.
+to the changed number of lines per page.

 |